SenseTecnic/wotkit-docs/source/api_v1/api_actuators.rst

 Receiving Actuator Messages
 -----------------------------

+To receive actuator messages you must first subscribe to an Actuator Controller, then you can query for messages.

-In order to receive messages from an actuator, you must own that actuator.
+..
+NOTE:: In order to receive messages from an actuator, you must own that actuator.

 .. _sub_actuator: